 ☕ Coffee with Walnut Milk, Please!

 I have drunk milk my whole life.
-I could almost say that yogurt and cow's milk are part of my identity.
+I could almost say that dairy is part of my identity.
 But that has changed.

-I no longer drink milk — not even in my coffee, where it lasted the longest.
+I no longer drink milk, not even in my coffee.
 Half a year ago I couldn't imagine black coffee at all.
 I had tasted it by accident as a child, thinking it was cocoa, and that taste of disappointment stayed with me every time I tried drinking it black.

 I learned to drink coffee at 15, when a friend bought me a coffee that was half milk.
-It tasted wonderfully good and from that moment on I always drank coffee with at least a splash of milk.
+It tasted wonderfully good and from that moment on I always drank coffee with a big splash of milk.

 You have probably heard someone say that since we are not calves, we shouldn't be drinking cow's milk.
-I always fought against that idea — because my coffee simply didn't taste good without it.
-I still don't love black coffee, but I can drink it now, after adding a few things:
+I always fought against that idea because my coffee simply didn't taste good without it.
+I still don't love black coffee, but I enjoy having it now after adding homemade walnut milk and a few spices.

 I have tried all kinds of milk alternatives.